apache/usergrid-qakka/README.md

 Minimal requires for Qakka in one region or data center are:

-* One or more computers running Java 8 and Tomcat 7 or 8
+* One or more computers running Java 8 and Apache Tomcat 7 or 8
-* A Cassandra cluster running Cassandra 2.1.x
+* A Apache Cassandra cluster running Cassandra 2.1.x

 ## Qakka Internals